sniafas/RetBul-Core/README.md

 You may notice two versions of the same image descriptor script.
 * The **[descriptor]_single.py** - compares a pair of images.
 * The **[descriptor].py** - compares an image to the reference dataset.

+Only in Linux machine.
+Execute as a single script.

 ## License